Mikhail Taube: Statesman

 On April 22, 1911, he was Deputy Minister of Education of the Russian Empire.
 Taube was a close associate of the minister Lev Kasso and supported conservative political views.
 During Kasso illness, for about a year he acted as Minister of Education.
 After the death of Casso, from October 19, 1914 to January 11, 1915, he served as Minister of Education of Russia.
 On many occasions he spoke in the State Duma (Russian Empire), for example on the allocation of the Kingdom of Poland in the Chelm province in 1912, as well as other topics.
 He participated in drafting the law on the universal primary education in the Russian Empire.

 On February 11, 1915, he was appointed a senator, privy councilor.
 On January 1, 1917, Taube became a member of the State Council (Russian Empire), a member of the Right wing of the Council.

-The historian
+Catholicism

 He served as a member of the Imperial Russian Historical Society (1912), the Imperial Society of Zealots in the historical education sector (1914), an honorary member of the Moscow Archaeological Institute (1912), Vitebsk (1909), Tula (1913) and Pskov (1916) Provincial Scientific Archive Commission and Pskov Archeological Society (1916).